krs2070/Honeypot/README.md

 - To create the MHN Admin VM and deploy the honeypots, I used Google Cloud.
 I was able to follow the provided instructions properly, however, I did encounter a few issues during the set-up process.
 More information about these issues is provided below under the Issues Encountered section.

-- Provided below is a GIF that shows the honeypots that were deployed, and the corresponding attack reports and payload reports (if applicable).
+- Provided below is a GIF that shows the attack reports and payload reports (if applicable) for all the 3 honeypots that I deployed.
 	- GIF: ![](https://i.imgur.com/cWvPUww.gif)

 ## Summary of data collected